-In small groups, develop a risk determination for one of three cities.
-Use your previous analyses of earthquake characteristics and factors and ACQUIRE and ANALYZE ADDITIONAL DATA about the human systems impacted by these events.
-Present your findings to one another through a jigsaw presentation.
-As a jigsaw group, make an overall determination as to which of the four cities is at most risk for experiencing a seismic disaster, present this information in a Story Map, receive peer feedback, and revise as needed.
+Small groups will be responsible for developing a risk determination for one city/region.
+Groups will use their previous analysis of earthquake characteristics and factors and ACQUIRE and ANALYZE ADDITIONAL about the human systems impacted by these events.
+Each of the groups will present their findings to one another through a jigsaw presentation.
+The jigsaw group will then make an overall determination as to which of the cities is at most risk for experiencing seismic disaster.